 Definition of Eristic

-Eristic is a derivative of a Greek word eris that means to create strife or to wrangle.
+Eristic is a derivative of the Greek word eris, which means “to create strife,” or “to wrangle.”
 It is defined as a literary device in which the writers and speakers engage in a heated argumentation without reaching a conclusion or solving a particular issue.
-Also, this device has been used as a manner of argumentation in classical texts which are usually based on specious reasoning and poor conclusions.
-It is also known as Discordia.
+Also, this device has been used as a manner of argumentation in classical texts, which are usually based on specious reasoning and poor conclusions.
+It is also known as “discordia.”

 According to Plato, there is a slight difference between eristic and dialectic.
 Dialecticians apply proper divisions and distinctions to the subject being argued, while eristics do not apply such distinctions, since they follow verbal oppositions.

 “How now, my lord, why do you keep alone,

 Of sorriest fancies your companions making,

 Using those thoughts which should indeed have died

 With them they think on?
 Things without all remedy